What Is Heart Disease?

 - Loss of appetite

-Such symptoms in women cause delays in diagnosis if the symptoms are not considered as possible signs of heart disease.
+Such symptoms in women can cause delays in diagnosis if the symptoms are not considered as possible signs of heart disease.
 Delays in diagnosis can cause further damage to heart tissue or even death.
+Women should exercise, quit smoking, and see their doctors for regular check-ups to monitor heart disease risk factors.

 Coronary Artery Disease Symptoms